JefryV2/debate-guardians/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Run the development server with `npm run dev`
-4. Set up your Gemini AI API key for enhanced fact-checking
+4. Set up your API keys for enhanced fact-checking:
+   - Gemini AI API key for AI-powered fact verification
+   - ClaimBuster API key for advanced claim detection

 ## Using the Application